nasa/Common-Metadata-Repository/search-app/docs/api.md

 }
 ```
 ##### UMM JSON
-The UMM JSON response contains meta-metadata of the collection, the UMM fields and the associations field if applicable.
+The UMM JSON response contains meta-metadata of the variable, the UMM fields and the associations field if applicable.
 The associations field only applies when there are collections associated with the variable and will list the collections that are associated with the variable.

 __Example__
 ```